Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Existing Sinc-collocation methods

 we obtain the system of equations with respect to $\mathbd{c}_n=[c_{-N},\,\ldots,\,c_N]^{\mathrm{T}}$ as

 where $\tilde{E}_n^{\textDE}$, $\tilde{V}_n^{\textDE}$ and $\tilde{K}_n^{\textDE}$ are $n\times n$ matrices defined by

 and $\tilde{\mathbd{g}}_n^{\textDE}$ is an $n$-dimensional vector defined by

 By solving the system~\eqref{eq:linear-eq-JohnOgbo}, the approximate solution $\uDEn$ is determined by~\eqref{eq:uDEn}.
-Its error analysis has not explicitly been provided.
+Its error analysis has not been explicitly provided.

 Owing to the inconsistency of their collocation points~\eqref{eq:inconsistent-points}, the first and last rows of the matrices of $\tilde{E}_n^{\textDE}$, $\tilde{V}_n^{\textDE}$ and $\tilde{K}_n^{\textDE}$ are inconsistent, in addition to the first and last columns.
-In the next section, this Sinc-collocation method with the DE transformation is also improved to make it easy to implement, and its convergence theorem is provided.
+In the next section, this Sinc-collocation method with the DE transformation is also improved to facilitate its implementation, and its convergence theorem is provided.